Derivation of the fiscal balance from the statement of financial performance and the statement of investments in CHF bn

 OVERALL FISCAL BALANCE

-The level of self-financing arising from the statement of financial performance (difference between current receipts and current expenditure) was not sufficient to finance net investments (difference between investment receipts and investment expenditure).
-There was a financing deficit of 1.4 billion.
+Self-financing from the statement of financial performance (difference between current receipts and expenditure) was marginally insufficient to finance the planned net investments (difference between investment receipts and investment expenditure).
+The federal budget ended 2024 with a small financing deficit of 80 million, and thereby achieved an almost balanced financial result for the first time since 2019.

 Data